1913 Facts, Fun Trivia and History

-Sporting Goods company Wilson was opened as a way to use animal by-products from New York slaughterhouses.
-Its first products were strings for tennis rackets and violins
+Sporting Goods company Wilson was opened to use animal by-products from New York slaughterhouses.
+Its first products were strings for tennis rackets and violins.

 The American Quartet, Elsie Baker, Henry Burr, Albert Campbell, Enrico Caruso, Helen Clark, Arthur Collins, Byron G. Harlon, Charles Harrison, James F. Harrison, The Hayden Quartet, Al Jolson, Ada Jones, Olive Kline, Christie MacDonald, Harry Macdonough, John McCormack, Billy Murray, Will Oakland, Chauncey Olcott, The Peerless Quartet, Manual Romain, Walter Van Brunt, Reinald Werrenrath, Bert Williams

-Sigmund Freud, Joseph Stalin, Hitler, and Trotsky frequented the same café, the “Café Central”, which was located at Herrengasse 14, in the Innere Stadt first district of Vienna.
+Sigmund Freud, Joseph Stalin, Hitler, and Trotsky frequented the same café, the “Café Central,” located at Herrengasse 14, in the Innere Stadt first district of Vienna.

-Prior to the income tax being enacted in 1913, the U.S. government got up to 40% of its revenue from alcohol taxes.
+Before the income tax was enacted in 1913, the U.S. government got up to 40% of its revenue from alcohol taxes.
 Without the income tax in place, the Prohibition Amendment would likely not have been proposed by the Senate in 1917.

 Before the 17th Amendment was adopted in 1913, senators were chosen by state legislatures rather than elected by the people they represented like we do today.

-At the Great Gettysburg Reunion of 1913, two men purchased a hatchet, walked to the site where their regiments had fought and buried it.
+At the Great Gettysburg Reunion of 1913, two men purchased a hatchet, walked to where their regiments had fought, and buried it.
 Over 50,000 veterans from both sides attended, without any altercation.

 Thomas Jefferson wrote his State of the Union messages, instead of delivering them in a speech like George Washington.
 All presidents followed Jefferson’s lead until Woodrow Wilson resurrected Washington’s precedent in 1913.

-Owens Lake is located in South-eastern California, it has been mostly dry since 1913 when the Owens River was diverted to supply water to Los Angeles.
+Owens Lake is located in southeastern California; it has been primarily dry since 1913, when the Owens River was diverted to supply water to Los Angeles.
 It is now called the largest source of dust pollution in the entire United States.

-The statue The Little Mermaid in Copenhagen, Denmark was completed.
+The statue of The Little Mermaid in Copenhagen, Denmark, was completed.